 Best European Destinations in November

 November might not be an obvious month to take a city break in Europe, but don't totally dismiss the idea.
-It's actually a great time to visit some of those perennially popular destinations such as Rome and Athens, as visitors are far fewer.
+It's actually a great time to visit some of those perennially popular destinations such as Rome and Athens, as visitors are far fewer during this low season month.

 Also, the crazy temperatures of the peak summer months make walking around a lot easier!